Definable decompositions for graphs of bounded linear cliquewidth: Proof of the Definable Order Lemma

 The following lemma shows that we can easily define the block order on each mixed pair of essential cells.
-Recall that a cell $c$ is essential if it belongs to $L$, which means that the $\sigma_s[c]$ is nonempty for all $s\in [n]$.
+Recall that a cell $c$ is essential if it belongs to $L$, which means that the set $\sigma_s[c]$ is nonempty for each $s\in [n]$.
 Note that for non-essential cells $c$, the set $U_c$ is empty.

-\begin{lemma} Suppose $(c,d)$ is a mixed pair of essential cells.
-Then each of the following relations has interpretation complexity at most $2$ over $\Ga$: $\bkleq_c$, $\bkleq_d$, and $\bkleq_{c,d}$. \end{lemma} \begin{proof} As $(c,d)$ is mixed, we have $c\neq d$.
+\begin{lem} Suppose $(c,d)$ is a mixed pair of essential cells.
+Then each of the following relations has interpretation complexity at most $2$ over $\Ga$: $\bkleq_c$, $\bkleq_d$, and $\bkleq_{c,d}$. \end{lem} \begin{proof} As $(c,d)$ is mixed, we have $c\neq d$.
 Let $c=(i,X)$ and $d=(j,Y)$.
 By symmetry, without loss of generality assume that $\phi(j)\notin X$ and $\phi(i)\in Y$.
-We first claim that for pairs of vertices from $U_c\times U_d$ that originate in distant blocks, just the adjacency relation defines the block order.
+We first claim that for pairs of vertices from $U_c\times U_d$ that originate in distant blocks, just the adjacency relation defines the block~order.